dq2024/dq2024.github.io/_posts/2023-01-15-youtube-classification.markdown

   </p>

   <p>
     With these pairwise similarities, I constructed a channel similarity graph in NetworkX, where edges represent semantic closeness.
-Applying the Clauset–Newman–Moore modularity optimization algorithm allowed me to detect tightly knit communities—groups of channels that consistently cover related topics without any prior labels or supervision.
+Applying the Clauset–Newman–Moore modularity optimization algorithm allowed me to detect tightly knit communities (groups of channels that consistently cover related topics without any prior labels or supervision).
 I then visualized these clusters and their interconnections using Gephi to qualitatively assess topic coherence and uncover hidden content ecosystems on YouTube.
   </p>

   <p>